-A CD ladder can be as long or as short as you like, but for this example let's use a five-year ladder with five rungs.
+A CD ladder can be as long or as short as you like, but for this example let's use a 5-year ladder with 5 rungs.
 If you have $20,000 to invest, you'd invest $4,000 in each rung.
-You could put $4,000 in a one-year CD, $4,000 in a two-year CD and continue up to $4,000 in a five-year CD.
+You could put $4,000 in a 1-year CD, $4,000 in a 2-year CD and continue on up to putting $4,000 in a 5-year CD.

 By always replacing the longest maturity, which is the top rung on the ladder, you're always reaping the benefit of earning the highest interest rates.
-If interest rates happen to be in a slump one year, you're only reinvesting a portion of your investment when yields are low.
+If interest rates happen to be in a slump for one year, you're only reinvesting a portion of your investment when yields are low.
 And you don't have to try to guess when rates are at their highest because you're constantly reinvesting.

 The most important thing to keep in mind when laddering CDs is to make sure the maturities match your cash needs.
-It's no good having a one-year CD if you have an emergency halfway into the term and are in a cash crunch because your money is tied up.
-Penalties for early withdrawal will squash your returns.
+It's no good having a 1-year CD if you have an emergency halfway into the term and are in a cash crunch because your money is tied up.
+You won't want to tap into your CD because penalties for early withdrawal will squash your returns.

-One caveat, it's not a good idea to use callable CDs in a ladder.
+One caveat: It's not a good idea to use callable CDs in a ladder.
 If interest rates drop, your whole ladder, or a portion of it, could be called.

 Try your hand at laddering and see what your returns will be with Bankrate's CD laddering calculator.